 Hey everyone!
-I hope you all had a safe and wonderful New Year!
-I meant to get you this one prior to the new years festivities, but time just got away from me.
-But as far as I’m concerned, it’s never too late to enjoy Korean Fried Chicken!
+I meant to get this one out before the weekend, but time just got away from me.
+However, as far as I’m concerned, it’s never too late to enjoy Korean Fried Chicken!

 My first Korean Fried Chicken experience was when I was home from college on winter break.
 I say, ‘experience’ because it truly was an experience in every sense of the word!
 Stepping into a little hole-in-the-wall joint I was greeted by a kaleidoscope of sounds, smells, and languages.
 People from across the globe seemed to have all converged into this tiny little space, all to order Korean Fried Chicken (the other KFC).
 The wings were amazing!
 Tender, juicy, crispy, slightly sweet and a nice kick of heat!
 I devoured them much like a child would eating their first ice cream cone; my fingers (and perhaps even my face) were orange and sticky – I was in foodie bliss.
 Gochujang (a Korean chile paste) is what gives these wings such great flavor and heat.
 Generally you can find this at any Asian grocery store.
 A good friend of mine introduced me to it, and I cook with it all the time now!
 If you haven’t used it before, trust me, it won’t be one of those ingredients you buy for one dish and then never use again.
 Mark my words, gochujang will be the next ‘sriracha craze’.
 It has an umami flavor that sriracha just doesn’t have, leaving your tastebuds with a full-bodied experience.
 Just be aware that gochujang varies greatly in spiciness – depending on the brand, it should indicate the level of heat somewhere on the packaging.
 I use ‘med-hot, level 3’, but feel free to purchase whatever spice level that suits your tastes.
 (Note – some people find level 3 still pretty hot.
 If you tend to be sensitive to spicy foods, er on the milder side).